naftalimurgor/howtocode.io/src/pages/posts/cypress/real-world-testing-with-cypress.md

 ---
-title: "Real World Testing with Cypress"
+title: 'Real World Testing with Cypress'
-date: "2022-03-28"
+date: '2022-03-28'
-slug: "real-world-testing-with-cypress"
+slug: 'real-world-testing-with-cypress'
-description: "In this short article I give a brief overview of the Cypress Real World app, which is a payment application to demonstrate real-world usage of Cypress testing methods, patterns, and workflows"
+description: 'In this short article I give a brief overview of the Cypress Real World app, which is a payment application to demonstrate real-world usage of Cypress testing methods, patterns, and workflows'
-hero: "/images/hero/real-world-testing.png"
+hero: '/images/hero/real-world-testing.png'
-tags: ["cypress"]
+tags: ['cypress']
 ---

 ## Overview